-Harrison Floyd: Defendant in Georgia election case released from jail
+Harrison Floyd: Defendant in Georgia case to be released from jail

 He turned himself in late last week without a pre-negotiated bond.

-At a hearing on Friday, where he represented himself, his request for one was denied by a judge, in part because of charges he faces for allegedly assaulting federal agents in Maryland earlier this year.
+At a hearing on Friday, where he represented himself, his request for bond was denied by a judge, in part because of charges he faces for allegedly assaulting federal agents in Maryland earlier this year.

+According to court documents in that case, FBI agents approached Mr Floyd at his Maryland home as part of a federal criminal investigation into Donald Trump and his alleged role in the Capitol riots.

+The affidavit accused Mr Floyd of physically assaulting and shouting at an agent, The Washington Post reported.

-An online fundraiser is helping pay for his newly retained lawyer, Chris Kachouroff, and it has so far raised over $270,000.
+An online fundraiser helping to pay for his lawyer, Chris Kachouroff, has so far raised over $270,000.

-The 18 other defendants in the case - including former president Donald Trump and his one-time lawyer Rudy Giuliani surrendered last week week with negotiate bonds in place and did not spend any length of time in Fulton County jail.
+The 18 other defendants in the case - including former President Trump and his one-time lawyer Rudy Giuliani - surrendered last week with negotiated bonds in place and were processed and quickly released.

+Mr Floyd's lawyer told the BBC his client was left "rotting in Fulton County Jail", and argued Georgia prosecutor Fani Willis should have helped secure his release.